celetor/vpstoolbox/README.md

 ### https://t.me/trojanscript

 Attachment: Trojan-GFW one-click script's function is basically complete.
-Stop updating from now on.
+Stop Function-based updating from now on.
 If you need more functions, please use Github issue function.

 ## If you found it useful , please give a star ,thanks!